Harold Hamm Diabetes Center Grant Opportunities

 Eligibility

-The PI of any HHDC grant application must be a Member of HHDC; the co-investigators (Multi-PI) do not have to be members at the time of application but if successful are required to become Members or Associate Members of HHDC during the tenure of the grant.
-Grant recipients may not apply for or hold another HHDC grant or Team Science grant as project PI or MPI.
+The PI of any HHDC grant application must be a Member of the HHDC; the co-investigators do not have to be members at the time of application but if successful are encouraged to become Members or Associate Members of the HHDC during the tenure of the grant.
+Recipients of active HHDC grants may not apply for, or hold another HHDC grant or Team Science grant as project PI or MPI.

 Application Process